-Did you know?
+Did you know:

-- \ Poor dental health can cause behavioral problems. - ❖ Poor dental health can cause poor nutrition and growth. - ❖ Poor dental health can cause a child to be a "picky eater". - ❖ Poor dental health can cause speech delays or incorrect speech development. - Children under the age of seven years rarely complain of tooth pain. - They do not understand how to explain pain to you, so you may see it come out in behavior, especially at mealtimes when it may hurt. - \ Cavities in baby teeth not only hurt but can cause serious damage to permanent teeth that have not erupted yet. - Children do not lose all their baby teeth until between the ages of 12-14 years. - ❖ A few cavities left untreated can cause a serious whole-body infection. - .
-Children with poor dental health may not be able to concentrate and learn as well as other children. - Dental health is an important indicator of overall health and well-being. - ❖ Green runny nose and frequent sinus infections can be a sign of infected (abscessed) teeth.
+- Children under the age of seven years rarely complain of tooth pain. - Cavities in baby teeth not only hurt but can cause severe damage to permanent teeth that have not erupted yet. - \diamond Children do not lose all their baby teeth until between the ages of 12-14 years. - ❖ Cavities left untreated can cause a serious whole-body infection. - ❖ Green runny nose and frequent sinus infections can be a sign of infected teeth.